-ArcGIS Runtime SDK works with ArcGIS Enterprise version 10.2 (or higher) portals.
-However, when your app uses web maps, it must use web maps built with the 2.0 (or higher) version of the web map specification, which come from Enterprise version 10.2 (or higher) portals.
+ArcGIS Runtime SDK works with ArcGIS Enterprise version 10.3 or later portals.
+When your app uses web maps, it must use web maps built with the 2.0 or later) version of the web map specification, which come from Enterprise version 10.3 or later portals.
 When you save a web map from an app, you are saving a web map that adheres to version 2.9 of the web map specification.
 These should only be saved back to portals that support the 2.0 web map specification.